This information explains how to care for your mouth during cancer treatment.

 - Bleeding of your gums or mouth

-- Pain that does not get better with pain medication
+- Pain that doesn’t get better with pain medication

 - Any questions or concerns